Stonecoast MFA in Creative Writing

 MFA in Creative Writing

-Interim Director: Justin Tussing
+Director: Justin Tussing

 Associate Director: Robin Talbot

 The Stonecoast M.F.A.
 Program in Creative Writing is a low-residency graduate program that brings together a faculty of nationally known writers from across the United States.
 The M.F.A. is a two-year program, alternating intensive ten-day residencies with six-month independent writing projects supervised by the faculty mentors.
-The M.F.A. offers an interdisciplinary curriculum, including creative nonfiction, fiction, poetry, and popular fiction, with possibilities for elective work in such areas as writing about nature, writing for young adults, scriptwriting, performance, and translation.
+The M.F.A. offers an interdisciplinary curriculum, including creative nonfiction, fiction, poetry, and popular fiction, with possibilities for elective work in such areas as writing about environment, writing for young adults, scriptwriting, performance, and translation.